techlab/create-jquery-plugin/README.md

 Usage
 -----

-The command will walk you through a few simple prompts and creates a ready to start local development setup for your new jQuery plugin.
+The command will walk you through a few simple prompts and creates a ready-to-start local development setup for your new jQuery plugin.

 ```bash
 npx create-jquery-plugin